-Whoever came up with the idea for arm warmers deserves a pat on the back.
+Whoever came up with the idea for arm warmers for cycling deserves a pat on the back.

 One of the most versatile pieces of cycling clothing, the humble pair of arm warmers are equally at home providing an extra layer of protection on freezing days beneath a heavy winter jacket as they are being pulled on to tackle a long Alpine descent at the height of summer.